MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/error-when-changing-o365-site-logo.md

   - CI 116548
   - CSSTroubleshoot
 ms.reviewer: prbalusu
-description: What to do if you get an error when trying to change an Office 365 site logo in SharePoint.
+description: What to do if you get an error when trying to change a Microsoft 365 site logo in SharePoint.
 ---

 # Error when trying to change site logo on O365 group SharePoint site